ifyoucanhear/eclipse/README.md

   - [ ] sort contents of .json files
   - [ ] rename each entry key to be less linked to specific service
 - [ ] add support for more languages when localisation clean up is done
-- [ ] clean up css
 - [ ] use esmbuild to minify frontend css and js
 - [ ] make switch buttons in settings selectable with keyboard
 - [ ] do something about changelog because the way it is right now is not really great
 - [ ] remake page rendering module to be more versatile
-- [ ] clean up code to be more consistent across modules
 - [ ] matching could be redone, i'll see what i can do
 - [ ] facebook and instagram support
 - [ ] tiktok support (?)